ThoAppelsin/personal-website/README.md

 I remember being especially proud about the last two items.
 Most of those, however, were not put into evaluation, since Javascript techniques and skills were not a part of this assignment.

+I consider the feature I have mentioned in bold letters as a feature that all the modern touch devices should be having on their picture-album-displaying interfaces.
+It is both more satisfying and less straining to browse through a collection of images on a carousel with accelerated swiping, than having it 1:1.